pippinbarr/chesses2/process/to-do.md

 - ~~__TRIED THIS AND IT'S BETTER__ Square by square for a melody, with per-piece tones?
 Per color synths?~~
 - ~~__I THINK THE PER SQUARE MELODY IS THE RIGHT CHOICE__ How to make this sound interesting enough?~~

+- Fix the sound going on when you return to the menu
 - Improve the sound though

 ## LEWITT